ChengqingYu/Merlin/README.md

 # Install dependencies
 pip install -r requirements.txt
 ```
+**Note:** Our code has been tested in VS Code.
+If you run it in PyCharm, there might be path-related issues due to the differences in the path logic between VS Code and PyCharm.

 ## Data processing
 The four datasets (METR-LA, PEMS04, China AQI, and Global Wind) adopted in our paper can be found at the following two links: